hjhart/torrent_api/README.markdown

 #### Query all torrent websites and work with those torrents

-    torrents = TorrentApi.new(:all, 'the royal tenenbaums') # buggy as of 0.0.9
+    torrents = TorrentApi.new(:all, 'the royal tenenbaums')
     torrent = torrents.first
     torrent.name
     => "The.Royal.Tenenbaums.XviD.DVD-Rip"